iris-hep/iris-hep.github.io/_fellows/2020/vovechkin.md

 e-mail: vladov@uw.edu
 project_title: Integrating MadAnalysis and pyhf into Recast-workflow
 focus-area:
-project_goal: >
-  Recast-workflow is able to quickly construct new truth-level reinterpretations to determine which regions of phase space would be interesting for a full reinterpretation that is much more computationally expensive and difficult to make.
-It accomplishes this by simplyifing the process to 3 steps: generation, selection, and analysis.
+project_goal: "Recast-workflow is able to quickly construct new truth-level reinterpretations\
+  \ to determine which regions of phase space would be interesting for a full reinterpretation\
+  \ that is much more computationally expensive and difficult to make.
+It accomplishes\
+  \ this by simplyifing the process to 3 steps: generation, selection, and analysis.\
-  Recast-cli (command line interface for Recast-workflow) has been previously developed to provide a user interface for creating and executing new workflows compromised of several different combinations of options for each step.
-In RECAST-workflow’s current state, the workflows only run on the user’s local machine using RECAST-cli.
+  \ Recast-cli (command line interface for Recast-workflow) has been previously developed\
+  \ to provide a user interface for creating and executing new workflows compromised\
+  \ of several different combinations of options for each step.
+In RECAST-workflow\u2019\
+  s current state, the workflows only run on the user\u2019s local machine using RECAST-cli.\
-  The goal of this project is three fold: add new options for the selection step of RECAST-workflow besides Rivet (e.g. MadAnalsyis), add alternative statistical tools (e.g. pyhf), and to run the workflows in REANA on the cloud.
+  \ The goal of this project is three fold: add new options for the selection step\
+  \ of RECAST-workflow besides Rivet (e.g. MadAnalsyis), add alternative statistical\
+  \ tools (e.g. pyhf), and to run the workflows in REANA on the cloud.\n"
 mentors:
 - Shih-Chieh Hsu (U.Washington)
 - Lukas Heinrich (CERN)